 Statement of the Problem

-Conduct problems in youth are a broad spectrum of “acting-out” behaviors, ranging from relatively minor oppositional behaviors (e.g., yelling, temper tantrums) to more serious forms of antisocial behavior (e.g., violence, aggression, destructiveness, stealing).
-As a cluster, these behaviors have been referred to as “oppositional,” “antisocial,” “conduct-disordered,” and “delinquent.”
-Prevalence rates for conduct disorder have been estimated at approximately 4.2%; thus, there are more than 40,000 children in BC affected by serious conduct problems – with even more demonstrating less serious conduct problems, such as oppositional defiant disorder.1
+Conduct problems in youth are a broad spectrum of “acting-out” behaviours, ranging from relatively minor oppositional behaviours (e.g., yelling, temper tantrums) to more serious forms of antisocial behaviour (e.g., violence, aggression, destructiveness, stealing).
+As a cluster, these behaviours have been referred to as “oppositional,” “antisocial,” “conduct-disordered,” and “delinquent.”
+Prevalence rates for conduct disorder have been estimated at approximately 2.1%; thus, there are estimated to be more than 14,000 children in BC affected by serious conduct problems1 – with even more demonstrating less serious conduct problems, such as oppositional defiant disorder.

 Importantly, the vast majority of adolescent offenders display conduct problems, with the most serious pattern beginning in early childhood.
 Approximately 50% of children with conduct problems experience ongoing chronic antisocial difficulties and related problems, including substance abuse, risky sexual behaviour, interpersonal partner violence, child abuse perpetration, serious mental health problems (e.g., depression), and increased mortality from a variety of causes, including violence, substance abuse, suicide, and disease (e.g., cancer, cardiovascular disease).